vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 [ Sec.
 I, Ch.
 XIII

-Dipavrala-Begin on Ekādaśi of Mārg. su.; worship of Laksmi
+Dipavrala-Begin on Ekādaśi of Mārg. su.; worship of Lakṣmi

 and Nārāyaṇa with bath of Pañcāmṛta and Vedic mantras and salutations; lamp to be lighted before images of the two;